TALUS ANATOMY

 • Features the trochlea on its dorsal surface

-• Articulates with the tibia and fibula
+• Articulates with your tibia and fibula

 Trochlea